aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_visualize_scan_results.rst

 .. image:: /scancode-toolkit/tutorials/data/workbench_dashboard.png

-There are 3 principal views (They appear by the same order in the GIFs):
+There are 3 principal views (They appear in the same order in the GIFs):

 - Chart Summary View,
 - Table View,